 Canada's Wonderland, the country's biggest amusement park located about 25 minutes outside of the downtown core, opens for business this month, but with school not yet out for the summer, you can have the place mostly to yourself, especially on weekdays.

 - Pride Toronto: For nine days, the city hosts a variety of cultural events that celebrate, empower, and support lesbian, gay, bisexual, transsexual, transgender, intersex, and queer people.

 - Luminato, introduced in 2007, is a week-long cultural festival that celebrates music, film, art, literature, and creativity.

 - Canadian Film Centre's Worldwide Short Film Festival highlights the best Canadian and International short films with special screenings, retrospectives and galas.

 - Toronto Taste offers an evening of fine food and drink at the Japanese Canadian Cultural Centre.

 - North by Northeast Music & Film Festival showcases new and emerging musical talent and independent movies.

 - Distillery District Blues Festival is a free event in Toronto's historic Distillery District.

-- The TD Canada Trust Toronto Downtown Jazz Festival, end of June / July: Canadian and international musicians perform traditional jazz to fusion and blues to bebop.
+- The TD Canada Trust Toronto Downtown Jazz Festival showcases Canadian and international musicians performing music from traditional jazz to fusion and blues to bebop.